Modi linear failure rate distribution with application to survival time data: Introduction

 Despite the availability of the thousands of lifetime models in reliability, survival analysis, and related domains, the quest for a more flexible distribution persists to this day.
 This ongoing search is fueled by the complexity and variety of real-world data sets, which often exhibit non-monotonic hazard rates, heavy tails, skewness, or heterogeneity.
 For this reason, several methods have been proposed to generate new distributions by adding one or more extra shape parameters to the baseline model.
-For example, the power generalization method was used by Gupta et al. (1998) to introduce the exponentiated exponential model.
-The beta-G distribution was defined by Eugene et al. (2002).
-The DUS transformed method was developed by Kumar et al. (2015) and used the exponential distribution as the parent model.
-Mahdavi and Kundu (2017) developed the alpha power transformation technique.
-Benkhelifa (2022) developed the alpha power Topp-Leone-G and used the Weibull distribution as the baseline model.
-Kavya and Manoharan (2021) suggested the Kavya-Manoharan transformation technique.
-Modi et al. (2020) introduced an interesting method of proposing new distributions called the Modi family of distributions and used the exponential distribution as the baseline model.
+For example, the power generalization method was used by \cite{GuptaKundu2001} to introduce the exponentiated exponential model.
+The beta-G distribution was defined by \cite{EugeneLeeFamoye2002}.
+The DUS transformed method was developed by \cite{KumarSinghSingh2015} and used the exponential distribution as the parent model.
+Mahdavi and Kundu \cite{MahdaviKundu2017} developed the alpha power transformation technique.
+Benkhelifa \cite{Benkhelifa2022} developed the alpha power Topp-Leone-G and used the Weibull distribution as the baseline model.
+Kavya and Manoharan \cite{KavyaManoharan2021} suggested the Kavya-Manoharan transformation technique.
+Modi et al. \cite{ModiKumarSingh2020} introduced an interesting method of proposing new distributions called the Modi family of distributions and used the exponential distribution as the baseline model.
 Making use of the Modi family, some authors introduced the novel distribution and provided its properties.
-We mention: Kumawat et al. (2024) introduced the Modi Weibull distribution.
-Muhimpundu et al. (2025) suggested the Modi exponentiated inverted Weibull distribution.
-Akhila and Girish Babu (2025) presented the Modi Fr\'{e}chet distribution.
-Kumar et al. (2025) introduced the Modi Rayleigh distribution.
+We mention: Kumawat et al. \cite{KumawatModiNagar2023} introduced the Modi Weibull distribution.
+Muhimpundu et al. \cite{MuhimpunduOdongoKube2025} suggested the Modi exponentiated inverted Weibull distribution.
+Akhila and Girish Babu \cite{AkhilaBabu2025} presented the Modi Fréchet distribution.
+Kumar et al.\cite{KumarMeenaShukla2025} introduced the Modi Rayleigh distribution.
+The linear failure rate (LFR) distribution, or the linear exponential distribution, which has the Rayleigh and exponential distributions as sub-models, is widely used in reliability engineering and survival analysis.
+For example, Carbone et al. \cite{CarboneKellerhouseGehan1967} applied the LFR distribution to model the survival patterns of patients with plasmacytic myeloma.
+Despite its usefulness in scenarios with monotonic increasing failure rates, the LFR distribution is inadequate to model the data that exhibit non-linear or non-monotonic hazard rates, such as those with bathtub-shaped or unimodal failure rates.
+The beta LFR distribution ( \cite{JafariMahmoudi2015}), the Harris generalized linear exponential distribution (\cite{albin2021harris}), the modified beta linear exponential distribution (\cite{BakouchSaboorKhan2021}, the transmuted generalized linear exponential distribution (\cite{GhoshKatariaVellaisamy2021}), the Weibull linear exponential distribution (\cite{AtiaMahmoudSagheerDesouky2023} and the weighted LFR distribution (Wang e In this article, we introduce a new extension of the LFR distribution by employing the Modi family of distributions, termed Modi LFR (MLFR) distribution.
+Our article is organized as follows.
+Section \ref{s2} introduces the MLFR distribution.
+The mathematical and reliability properties of the proposed model are derived in Section \ref{sec3}.
+The maximum likelihood estimators of the MLFR distribution parameters are discussed in Section \ref{sec4}, and the performance of these estimators is examined through a simulation study in Section \ref{sec5}.
+Two survival time data sets are analyzed in Section \ref{sec6} to demonstrate the flexibility of the new model.
+Concluding remarks and future work are provided in Section \ref{sec7}.